Live For

-"Live For" is a song by Canadian singer the Weeknd from his debut studio album Kiss Land (2013).
-The song, which features guest vocals from Canadian rapper Drake, was released as the album's fourth single on September 3, 2013.
+"Live For" is a song by the Canadian singer-songwriter the Weeknd from his debut studio album Kiss Land (2013).
+The song, which features guest vocals from Canadian rapper Drake, was released as the album's fourth single on August 20, 2013.

 Background

 On July 27, 2013, the Weeknd posted a picture with Drake being in the studio together, dispelling past rumors of them feuding.

 Music video

 The music video was released on September 11, 2013.